 Do stick to this plan as it has been specially formulated to help with their growth and development.

 Also, be careful when it comes to the brands of dog food that you buy for them as there can be a tendency with some companies to bulk up their food with ingredients that are just not that good for your dog.

 You should always try to purchase the best quality that you can, and also consider their age as their nutritional requirements change as they age.

 For most, there should be at least three cups of food a day with them being fed twice a day.

 How Much Exercise Does a Rottweiler and Boxer Mix Need?

-These are two large dogs put together to create this hybrid breed, and both parent breeds do require a significant level of exercise on a daily basis.
+These are two large dogs put together to create this hybrid breed, and both parent breeds do require a significant level of exercise daily.

 They will also enjoy playing, and you can try pulling and tugging games with them but be warned that they can become quite boisterous.

 There is an argument that a mixed breed has a lower chance of developing the genetic health conditions that could be passed down by either parent.

 However, even though that may very well be the case, there are still some conditions to be aware of.